ghik/opinionated-scala/chapters/Traits.md

 ### Much more than public methods

-Unlike in Java interfaces, methods don't have to be public - they may have any access qualifier that a class method may have.
-They can also be `final` (Java 8 default methods can't)
+Unlike in Java interfaces, methods don't have to be public - they may have any access modifier that a method may have.
+They can also be `final` (Java 8 default methods cannot)

 ```scala
 trait SafeStuffHandler {